Ensuring Information Integrity Through Chaos Amids…

 Over the years the role of conventional media has increasingly narrowed in scope, as digital and web-based platforms gain popularity.
 The growth of different forms of media presents its own challenges and opportunities for democracy and development.
 IRI works with young people and marginalized populations to teach them how to use digital tools and platforms to tell their own stories.
 IRI’s Digital Storytelling training provides instructions on building an audience, doing interviews, editing, and promoting completed work.

 IRI works with a wide range of partners to make sure that technology plays a responsible role in citizen engagement by creating channels for the democracy community to share observations and concerns with the technology industry.
-To that end, IRI works with social media platforms and other tech companies to promote the needs and perspectives of democracy activists and democratic governments.

 On June 25, 2023, results of the first round of Guatemala’s general elections surprised onlookers as Bernardo Arévalo from center-left…